-Our event partitioning approach is illustrated in Fig~\ref{fig:hgpflow_demo}.
-In the first step, an algorithm splits the full set of tracks and topoclusters into smaller partitions.
-The model is evaluated on the partitions, returning sets of particles for each of the partitions in parallel.
-Finally, the sets are merged, resulting in a set of predicted particles corresponding to the whole event.
+Our event partitioning approach is illustrated in Fig.~\ref{fig:hgpflow_demo}.
+In the first step, an algorithm divides the full set of tracks and calorimeter clusters into smaller partitions.
+Reconstruction is then performed for each partition in parallel.
+Finally, the predictions from each partition are merged, resulting in a set of reconstructed particles for the full event.

-Our choice of algorithm to perform the partitioning was guided by a few desired properties, although we do not claim to have fully exhausted the options.
-First, a unique assignment of \textit{all} detector tracks and topoclusters to disjoint partitions is necessary to avoid the need for overlap removal on the set of predicted particles.
+The choice of algorithm to perform the event partitioning in this paper is guided by a few desired properties.
+First, a unique assignment of \textit{all} detector tracks and calorimeter clusters to disjoint partitions is necessary to avoid the need for overlap removal on the set of predicted particles.
 The algorithm also needs to be suitable for a variable number of input nodes and able to cope with significant variations in local density.
 While jet clustering algorithms based on sequential recombination are a natural choice for collision events, they are not designed to create clusters outside of jets.
 A handful of popular, generic algorithms also seem less than suitable: $k$-means clustering requires assuming the number ($k$) of clusters beforehand, DBScan~\cite{ester1996density} is intended for clusters of similar high density, and OPTICS~\cite{optics} can leave some nodes clustered.

-For these reasons, we found the Mean Shift~\cite{meanshift1,meanshift2} clustering algorithm to be a simple and suitable choice.
-The Mean Shift (MS) algorithm works by iteratively shifting input nodes in the direction of higher data density.
+The Mean Shift (MS)~\cite{meanshift1,meanshift2} clustering algorithm is a straightforward choice that fulfills the above criteria.
+The MS algorithm works by iteratively shifting input nodes in the direction of higher data density.
 Given a distance metric, the process starts by defining a neighborhood around each node of size $h$ called the \textit{bandwidth}.
 After computing the centroid of each neighborhood as the mean over the nodes inside, the reference node is shifted in the direction of the centroid.
 This process repeats until convergence when centroids coalesce into stationary peaks of high density.
 Finally, the bandwidth is used to determine whether nodes belong to one cluster or another.
 This procedure requires minimal assumptions about the number of clusters or their density distribution.
 Although it works best for spherical clusters, it behaves well for nodes in relatively sparse intermediate regions.

 We used a modified version of the \textsc{Scikit-Learn}~\cite{sklearn} implementation of Mean Shift, with the default Cartesian distance metric replaced with $\Delta R$ to take into account the periodicity in $\phi$.
 For clusters, the barycenter $\eta$ and $\phi$ are used, whereas, for tracks the extrapolated position at the calorimeter face is used.
 The bandwidth $h$ is set to 0.4 and 0.3 in our results on $pp$ and $e^+e^-$ events, respectively.
 This configuration gave good results in limited studies but should be properly optimized in future work.